Jason-Gew/File-System-Client/README.md

  * Provide common **SPI** `BasicFileSystemClient` and `CloudFileSystemClient` for basic usage.

  * The `CloudFileSystemClient` is designed for cloud object store service like AWS S3, AliYun OSS, Azure Blob etc.

+ * `CloudFileSystemClient` supports large object download and append to local file.

  * `CompressUtil` supports multiple compression / decompression methods for both file and directory.